3 minute read

 Determine the Optimal Traffic Type

 Consider the advantages and disadvantages of employing a tenant (e.g., account-based) traffic type versus a conventional user traffic type for each experiment.
 Unless it is crucial to provide a consistent experience for all users within a specific account, opt for a user traffic type to facilitate experimentation and measurement.
-By following these steps, you can significantly increase your sample size, unlocking greater potential for insights and analysis.
+This will significantly increase your sample size, unlocking greater potential for insights and analysis.

 Important to note: In Split, the traffic type for an experiment can be decided on a case-by-case basis, depending on the feature change, the test’s success metrics, and the sample size needed.